chargebee/chargebee-ios/README.md

 -   **Tokenisation of credit card**: Tokenize credit card information while presenting your own user interface.
 Use this if you are selling physical goods or offline services or are NOT REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/).

+-  **Note**: This SDK doesn’t support Apps developed using Objective C. If your app is developed using Objective C then we can guide you to integrate Objective C with our SDK code.
+Please reach out to support@chargebee.com

 Requirements
 ------------